fbpx

 Wooden tongs dipping a piece of baked tofu into a soy sauce dipping sauce

-That’s because truth be told, I personally am not a fan.
-Of tofu.
+I was not always a fan of tofu.
 In general.
 As a whole.
 There, I said it!
-I’m not a raving fan of most tofu recipes.
+I was never a raving fan of most tofu recipes.
 To me, it’s always been a texture thing.
 Squishy, goopy, spongy, and wrong.
+I had to learn through trial and error and by making lots of different tofu recipes how to do it right.
 This is why when I say that this is the best baked tofu recipe, you should pay attention!

 a dish of mixed veggies, rice, and baked tofu